 - Laser facial resurfacing for the treatment of acne scarring

 - Laser treatment of rosacea, a common skin condition in which certain facial blood vessels enlarge, giving the cheeks and nose a flushed appearance

 - Laser treatment for removal of spider veins (telangiectasia or spider angioma)

 - Liposuction of any area unless performed as an integral part of another covered procedure

-- Mesotherapy (injection of pharmaceutical and homeopathic medications, plant extracts, vitamins and other ingredients into the tissue beneath the skin to sculpt body contours by lysing subcutaneous fat).
+- Mesotherapy (injection of pharmaceutical and homoeopathic medications, plant extracts, vitamins and other ingredients into the tissue beneath the skin to sculpt body contours by lysing subcutaneous fat).

-- Removal of excessive skin, thigh (thighplasty), leg, hip, buttock, arm (brachioplasty), forearm, hand, or neck (cervicoplasty)
+- Removal of excess skin, thigh (thighplasty), leg, hip, buttock, arm (Brachioplasty), forearm, hand, or neck (cervicoplasty)